psaikido/hugle.uk/pages/prose/Thesium/age-13.md

 Oh the usual bluster and "just have faith" and "you're too young to understand such things".
 I think it was her who didn't understand such things.
 Apparently there is a branch of Theology called Theodicy, that is all about this problem of evil.
-She was an Irish farm girl sent off to a nunnery and I don't think she had the slightest idea about what made us tick.
-Anyway, around about then I was realising that the story they had about everything just didn't hold water.
+She was an Irish country girl sent off to a nunnery and I don't think she had the slightest idea about what made us tick, there in a foreign country, England, during the first flush of punk rock.
+Anyway, around about then I was realising that the story they had about things just didn't hold water.
 I was very fired up to find my own way at that point, so I started researching everything I could find.
 The first stuff I found was from the Hindu tradition, so for a while I was reading all about far our, hippified versions of trippy, mystical stuff.
 It was really cool!
+Somewhere deep down I was trying to resolve this conflict between religion and science, between the Good and the True, between my parents and my brothers.